 Due to the scourge of antibiotic resistance, there’s been growing interest in silver for treating open wounds.
 Because of the low clinical incidence of resistance to silver, researchers suggest that silver-based products should be able to release high levels of silver ions and act rapidly against bacteria.4Most commonly, silver is used topically on wounds, burns, and skin infections.
 It’s also been used to prevent newborns from developing conjunctivitis.
 5

 Colloidal silver has also been cited as treatment for ailments ranging from sinus and ear infections, bronchitis, stomach ulcers, yeast infections, Lyme disease, rosacea, gum disease, digestive trouble, and even food poisoning.
-Some say taking it as a dietary supplement may help ward off colds and the flu.
-But all this remains unsubstantiated.
-Which is why no mainstream allopathic medicine around it is approved for use.

 The Bad: Why You May Want To Avoid Colloidal Silver

 You May Not Be Getting What You Think

 It’s not just that more research is needed to prove colloidal silver’s effectiveness.
 As a Food and Drug Administration (FDA) report points out, one major problem is that many products advertised as colloidal silver don’t actually contain what it claims.
 For example, silver particles within the product may be of sizes different than what is written on the box.
 The efficacy of colloidal silver is hard to determine when its purity, quality, strength, and potency are questionable.
 These impurities and potential instability can lead to unpredictable results, meaning ingesting such products can be risky.6

 Risk Of Argyria

 There is also the risk of developing argyria, a condition where your skin becomes discolored and takes on a bluish gray tinge due to

 Interaction With Certain Medications